Skip to main content

 Geographic Distribution

-Cottonwood trees are widespread across the Northern Hemisphere:
+Cottonwood trees grow across the Northern Hemisphere:

 • Asia: Common in temperate areas, especially northern China and parts of Siberia

-• Keep windows closed and use air purifiers with HEPA filters indoors
+• Keep windows closed and use HEPA air purifiers

-• Shower and change clothes after spending time outdoors
+• Shower and change clothes after being outside

 Learn More